 In addition to reviewing the specific facets of business outlined above, we suggest conducting a general inventory of how you run your clinic.
 The particular pieces that are relevant to you will vary, depending upon your specialty, market, and business stage.
 There will be lots of external forces affecting your therapy business as the year gets rolling, so having a customized plan is a must in order to remain in control of your clinic’s direction.

-For more advice on how to set and meet your therapy clinic’s 2021 resolutions with the use of an EMR with built-in telehealth, schedule a demo.
+For more advice on how to set and meet your therapy clinic’s New Year’s resolutions with the use of an EMR, schedule a demo.
 We’ll show you how TheraPlan can make this year a true fresh start, despite all that’s going on around us.